daviddhnguyen/CS690-FinalProject-BookLog/README.md

 # CS690 FinalProject - Book Log

-This project is to create an program that addresses the given scenario.
+This project is to create a .NET program that addresses the given scenario.

 ## [Wiki](https://github.com/daviddhnguyen/CS690-FinalProject-BookLog/wiki)